governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 The second page is much more specific.
 It is not trying to show the whole business semantic field.
-It is showing a capability-management view of the business domain and the kinds of model elements those capability areas primarily use.
+It is showing Max's attempt to map a **business capability taxonomy** and a **management operating model** back to the concepts on Page 1.

 <iframe
   title="Knowledge Ontology Business Model — Page 2 Capabilities"